Gut bacteria clues could unlock scleroderma mysteries

 Summary

 This study looks at gut bacteria in people with systemic sclerosis (a chronic autoimmune disease) and compares them to healthy volunteers.
-Researchers will collect stool samples from 60 participants over 7 months to see how the bacteria change over time.
-The goal is to find patterns that could lead to better diagnosis or treatments in the future.
+Researchers will collect stool samples from 60 patients over 7 months and one sample from healthy controls.
+The goal is to understand how gut bacteria change over time and find clues that could lead to better diagnosis or treatments.

 Get updates